flapjacksynbio/flapjack_api/source/index.html.md

 	response_json = webscket.recv()
 	response data = json.loads(response_json)
 ```
-This endpoint, unlike the past endopoints, corresponds to a websocket, the analysis is in charge of developing most of the calculations and the result is a .json file that can be interpreted as a pandas data frame.
+This endpoint is in charge of developing most of the calculations and the result is a .json file that can be interpreted as a pandas data frame.
+There are many analysis available in Flapjack at the moment, allowing you to analyze your data using many methods.
+This endpoint gives a .json file that can be interpreted as a pandas data frame.

 The `params` variable refers to the different kinds of analysis and data provided to the analysis websocket.